San Antonio

 • Generally, a presenter will have 2-3 different audiences.

 • No audio-visual equipment is provided for roundtable sessions.
-You may bring a laptop/personal device if you would like to share visual materials on a screen.
+You can bring your own laptop/personal device if you want to share visuals on a screen.
 Please respect other presenters in the room by limiting the use of audio on your device.
-Please arrive with a fully-charged device as access to an outlet cannot be guaranteed.
+Make sure that you arrive with a fully charged device.

 Presentation Tips